North Pacific Groundfish

 Contract Information:

 Paid training courses are generally held in late December, January, March, April, May, June, and August of each year.
-North Pacific Groundfish Observers make an initial commitment to take multiple deployments.
-AOI will be accepting applications again in October 2023 for a December 2023 start date.
+North Pacific Groundfish Observers make an initial commitment to make multiple deployments.

 Compensation and Benefits:

-We encourage observers who are successful during their first contract to return and make additional deployments for AOI.
+We encourage observers who are successful during their first trips to return and make additional deployments for AOI.
 Observers receive incremental salary increases depending on the amount of time they have spent in the field.
-Currently, our top salary for experienced North Pacific observers is $6,821.40 per month.
+Currently, our top salary for experienced North Pacific observers is $7,162.80 per month.
+As our observers gain experience, they also qualify for additional training that enables them to cover assignments that include premium pay of an additional $20.00 to $38.00 per day.

 The National Marine Fisheries Service provides observers with survival suits, life-vests, and hard hats, along with all sampling equipment.